-What Does it Take to Be a Surgical Assistant?
+What is a Surgical Assistant?

-Career Description Assist surgeons during surgery by performing duties such as tissue retraction, insertion of tubes and intravenous lines, or closure of surgical wounds.
+Surgical Assistant Job Description Assist surgeons during surgery by performing duties such as tissue retraction, insertion of tubes and intravenous lines, or closure of surgical wounds.
 Perform preoperative and postoperative duties to facilitate patient care.

 - Postoperatively inject a subcutaneous local anesthetic agent to reduce pain.

 - Obtain or inspect sterile or non-sterile surgical equipment, instruments, or supplies.

 - Assist in applying casts, splints, braces, or similar devices.

 Surgical Assistants state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.